 - 1 tablespoon fresh chopped parsley

-- Small pinch of cayenne or a shot of tobasco
+- Cayenne or a shot of Tabasco, to taste

 - 2 tablespoons grated high quality parmesan, like Reggiano, or if you’re in the Midwest I like Sartori (optional)

 - Break the Hericium into manageable sized pieces so that you can inspect and clean it.
 If the mushroom is very clean, great, if it’s dirty, dip it quickly into a sink or bowl of cold water, give it a firm “swish” then wrap it in a towel to dry and weep water.

 - After the mushrooms are cleaned, preferably all together in a large, high sided pan, sweat them in the two tablespoons of butter and a good pinch of salt, covering the pan with a lid to help them wilt, try not to brown the mushrooms since you want the finished cakes to be white inside, keep an eye on them so they don’t stick.